All Episodes

 I'm just kidding about Camden, New Jersey.

-He did apologize, but I'll tell you what, Mayor Nagan, if you think Philadelphia's dirty now, wait till Cheryl Crow gets her way with the one square of toilet paper per bathroom visit policy.
+He did apologize, but I'll tell you what, Mayor Nagan, if you think Philadelphia is dirty now, wait till Cheryl Crowe gets her way with the one square of toilet paper per bathroom visit policy.

-Uh I am a former resident of Manhattan, and I still have a part-time residence there, and as you people know, and I will be, we'll be doing the program From uh from New York on Wednesday after the super secret meeting about which I can divulge nothing.
+And as you people know, I will be, we'll be doing the program from New York on Wednesday after the super secret meeting about which I can divulge nothing.

-Tomorrow I have to uh I have to fly on to New York on Tuesday night.
+Tomorrow I have to fly on to New York on Tuesday night.

 We'll be doing from the EIB building up there.

-The new mayor, the mayor there, Michael Bloomberg, made a series of Earth Day proposals that uh to improve the environment of New York City, including charging a new congestion fee to drivers who come into parts of Manhattan during peak working days, or peak hours during work days.
+The new mayor, the mayor there, Michael Bloomberg, made a series of Earth Day proposals to improve the environment of New York City, including charging a new congestion fee to drivers who come into parts of Manhattan during peak working days or peak hours during work days.

-The eight dollar congestion fee was one of 127 initiatives included in a sweeping plan by the mayor to help Manhattan cope with an expected surge in population that he said is sure to put a strain on its transportation, housing, and energy systems.
+The $8 congestion fee was one of 127 initiatives included in a sweeping plan by the mayor to help Manhattan cope with an expected surge in population that he said is sure to put a strain on its transportation, housing, and energy systems.

-Well, I know they've been floating a plan for 20 years, but now they got somebody that's gonna do it.
+Well, I know they've been floating a plan for 20 years, but now they got somebody that's going to do it.

-The proposal that's sure to attract the most attention, possibly objection, is one to impose the $8 fee on car drivers, $21 for truck drivers, to drive into Manhattan south of 86.
+The proposal that should attract the most attention, possibly objection, is one to impose the $8 fee on car drivers, $21 for truck drivers, to drive into Manhattan south of 86.

 Well, that's all the tunnels and the 59th Street Bridge.